-The unit can provide a short break service for both male and female children, between ages 5 to 18 years who;
+The unit can provide a short break service for both male and female, between ages 5 to 18 years who;

-- Have learning disabilities, including learning difficulties such as autism, or have physical disabilities. - Have been referred through the Children with Disabilities team's Short Breaks Resource Allocation Meeting.
-Children are either supported under Section 17 or Section 20 (Regulation 48) of the 1989 Children's Act and have an allocated social worker or IRO. - Are able to reside in group environments otherwise a more individualises plan of care is created. - Live within the Stoke catchment area. - Have had an overnight Short Break or need for an Outreach service identified in a Child in Need plan or LAC document. - Do not need continuous 1-1 as staffing ratios are 1-2/3, except where this is discussed at CIN review with Social Worker/MDT and Head of Service and appropriate funding for extra staffing has been agreed. - Behaviour that may be challenging but not pose a risk of injury or bullying to the other young people who are on a stay.

-- May require tube/peg feeding but not nursing care. - May require extra assistant with personal care (the provision has hoists)
+- Have learning disabilities and / or physical disabilities - Have been referred through the Children with Disabilities team's Short Breaks Resource Allocation Meeting.
+Children are either supported under Section 17 or Section 20 (Regulation 48) of the 1989 Children's Act and have an allocated social worker or IRO. - Are able to reside in group environments - Live within the Stoke catchment area - Has had an overnight Short Break identified in a Child in Need plan or LAC document - Do not need 1-1 as staffing ratio's are1-2/3 - Behaviour that may be challenging but not pose a risk of injury or bullying to the other young people who are on a stay. - May require tube/peg feeding but not nursing care - May require extra assistant with personal care(the unit has hoists)